jameshughes89/cs101/site/outline/outline.rst

 receiving a mark of zero.

 You will be required to submit each programming assignment electronically.
 Details will be given in the assignment descriptions.
-Similarity detection software to detect possible cheating cases will be used.
+Similarity detection software to identify possible cheating cases will be used.

 Due Dates